davidmasek/beacon/README-dev.md

     - done for heartbeat
     - want for web
     - maybe for reports in the future
-  - 🟡 end-to-end CLI test
+  - 🟡  end-to-end Docker test
-    - with Docker
+    - could cover more hevaior
   - 🟡 test quality
     - some refactors would be nice
-    - it might be good to not rely on external websites for unit testing, but not sure if it's worth it
+    - 🟠 it might be good to not rely on external websites for unit testing, but not sure if it's worth it
       - https://pkg.go.dev/testing#hdr-Main
       - or just setup/teardown where needed...
-  - 🟡 TODO: look into code coverage
+  - 🟡 look into code coverage - checked semi-manually (done)

 ## Run with Live Reload